Australia's submarine project launched by the Abbott Government is an abject failure, writes Dr Binoy Kampmark.

 “They are not just submarines you are building here.
 What you are building is really the independence of France.
 What you are building is our sovereignty.”

 Invited to attend the celebratory proceedings, Senator Reynolds spoke of Australia’s submarine partnership with Naval Group as “going from strength to strength".

-Nice gloss, and entirely inaccurate, given the trouble with Naval Group Australia has had over the SEA 1000, notably on when the project will yield fruit.
-Just to prove the point, Christopher Pyne, when Defence Minister, refused to meet officials from the company when visiting Australia.
+Nice gloss, and entirely inaccurate, given the trouble Australia has had with Naval Group over the SEA 1000, notably on when the project will yield fruit.
+Just to prove the point, Christopher Pyne, when Defence Minister, refused to meet officials from the company while visiting Australia.

 "Of course there are cultural differences.
 You are an Anglo-Saxon country, with an Anglo-Saxon legal tradition — we are a more Latin country, but I think that the teams worked very well together”.

 Timing is everything in such matters, and the Royal Australian Navy finds itself facing an unflattering number of delays that risk invalidating the effort.
 Ever since then-Prime Minister Tony Abbott promised the deployment of the new submarines by the mid-2020s in a heady moment in February 2015, revisions to schedules have had to be made.
 Kevin Andrews pushed the year back to 2026 or 2027.